ameetvvdn/react_d3_poc/README.md

      - Axes.js: Main responsibility of the Axes component is to prepare correct props for each Axis.
      - Axis.js: Component contains a new group element within the SVG element where we will draw the x and y axis;
      - Bars.js: Bars are rendered completely by React and d3 is used for math.
 Besides calculating bar dimensions, we can use    d3  to calculate color based on value.
-     - BarCharts: Component contains SVG element where we will draw the bar chart.
+     - BarCharts.js: Component contains SVG element where we will draw the bar chart.

     **2. Line Chart**
     ![Alt text](https://raw.githubusercontent.com/ameetvvdn/react_demo/master/screenshots/LineChart.JPG?raw=true "Optional Title")